dougbutner/web-4/README.md

 As more and more individuals and societies are reconsidering the place of government, censorship, centralization and federated power, web 3 has emerged as a powerful, provable option to shape the evolution of society on planet Earth.

 A growing portion of web 2 websites and applications today have elements of web 3, like [cryptoblogs](https://peakd.com) and [games](https://www.stateofthedapps.com/rankings/category/games).
-While web 2 and web 3 can operate independently
+While web 2 and web 3 can operate independently, web 3 enhances the abilities of web 2.

-Currently, Q3 2020, we are entering the start of maturity of web3.
+As web 3 emerges,

 The technology is literally evolving, as we await players like eth2 into a growing space.

 ## Defining Web 4
 Web 4 introduces provably democratic systems built on top of web 3's open-source decentralized networks.